 Marriage to a Thai National – This doesn’t mean that as a foreigner who is married to a Thai, you can already purchase land in your name.
 The land to be purchased will remain in your Thai spouse’s name.
 The Land Office will ask you to sign a declaration stating that the funds used for the purchase of property was given to your wife as a gift.
 This way the land eventually becomes her personal property.
 To protect your interest in the property in case unpleasant things happen down the road in your marriage, an agreement can be entered into between you and your wife.
 You would need to consult a reputable lawyer to draft this agreement for you.

 Leasehold agreements – A foreigner may have a 100% interests in the land by entering into a lease agreement with the land lord.
 The initial lease term is 30 years but a provision can be added in the agreement to allow the foreigner in leasing the land for another 30 years should the initial lease term has been exhausted.

 Investment – A foreigner who invests THB 40 million in Thailand for 5 years is allowed to purchase land in Thailand up to 1 rai for residential purposes.

-Our legal counselors and attorneys who are highly experienced in this area can guide and assist you along the process of dealing with all complications in property related transactions.
+Our legal counselors and attorneys who are highly experienced in this area can guide and assist you along the process of dealing with all complications in property related transactions such as buying land.
 Please feel free to contact us for additional information or assistance you may require.
 Our legal consultation is free-of-charge and we are more than happy to assist you.